Trimble-tech/SSH-Key-Builder/README.md

 ### License

 **SSH Key Builder** is licensed by Chris Trimble under the GPL v3 Open Source license (2023).
-Refer to the file "LICENSE.md" for more information.
+Refer to the file "LICENSE" for more information.